-The deployment of these heavily armed men has created animosity, fear, and panic among the rank and file of the people of the Volta region with some residents alleging that they are being assaulted and brutalized by these armed men.
+The deployment of these heavy-armed men has created animosity, fear and panic among the rank and file of the people of the Volta region with some residents alleging that they are being assaulted and brutalized by these armed men.
 They said the presence of the security personnel is impacting negatively on their daily livelihoods since most of their economic activities are around the Togo-Ghana border or across the border.

-The developments in that region have attracted the attention of opinion leaders, chiefs of the region, former presidents and other statesmen and women across the country.
-This has led to the issuance of statements condemning the alleged intimidation and brutality by some of this security personnel and the mode of deployment.
+The developments at that region have attracted the attention of opinion leaders, chiefs of the region, former presidents and other statesmen and women across the country.
+This has led to the issuance of statements condemning the alleged intimidation and brutality by some of these security personnel and the mode of deployment.

 We are one nation with a common destiny.
 We cannot make the progress we desire in a state of animosity, chaos, hatred and bitterness against one another.
 We must develop our country in the spirit of love and be transparent towards one another.
 The derogatory and ethnocentric statements of who is a Ghanaian and who is not a proper Ghanaian must be stopped.
 These were similar statements that plunged countries such as Rwandan and others into civil war.
 We must stop treading that slippery path because our nation is a very unique and beautiful one with diverse people living in it.